newrelic/homebrew-tap/README.md

 # New Relic Homebrew Tap

-> Package manager for macOS, see more at https://brew.sh
+Package manager for macOS, see more at https://brew.sh

 ## Installation

 > brew install newrelic/tap/newrelic-infra-agent

-## Support

-New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:

->Add the url for the support thread here: discuss.newrelic.com

 ## Contribute